Police-Data-Accessibility-Project/data-source-identification/common_crawler/README.md

 ### Installation

-To install all necessary dependencies, run the following command:
+To install all necessary dependencies, run the following command from the root directory:

 ```bash
 pip install -r requirements.txt